 When you find yourself spending more than you should on your electricity bill, net metering will help you lessen the expenses you spend annually.
 As explained above, you can export the energy that you did not use to the power grid, enabling you to earn bill credits.
 This means that you can make a profit if you produce more energy than you consume because the utility distributor will credit you for that excess energy.

 As a homeowner or a business owner, it will be excellent to pressure off the grid by generating sustainable energy, especially during the times of peak power consumption.
-Net-metering is a great way to rely on renewable energy and promote its advantages that have not been utilized fully.
+Net-metering is a great way to rely on and promote its advantages that have not been utilized fully.
 If you want to be responsible for an active role in energy production, then this program is best for you.

 Under the Public Utility Regulatory Policies Act (PURPA), utility companies like Southern California Edison (SCE), Pacific Gas & Electric Company (PG&E), and Consolidated Edison must allow homes that generate their own electricity to connect to the electric grid.
 Thus, the companies must buy any excess power that homes or any businesses generate.